 Echo360

-This is a CarmenCanvas integration in place for faculty and staff at the following colleges: College of Education and Human Ecology, College of Medicine, College of Optometry, and the College of Pharmacy.
+This is a CarmenCanvas integration in place for faculty and staff at the following colleges: College of Medicine, College of Optometry, and the College of Pharmacy.

 Echo360 is a cloud-based lecture capture tool for hosting, editing, and transcribing videos and has a CarmenCanvas integration.